 - Preheat oven to 425°F.

-- Turn the dough out onto a lightly floured work surface, and knead 14 times (no more no less!).
-Pat out dough using your fingers to a ¾" thick round or rectangle.
+- Turn the dough out onto a lightly floured work surface, and knead it 14 times (no more no less!).
+Pat out the dough with your fingers to a ¾" thick round or rectangle.

 - Transfer rounds to an ungreased baking sheet just touching each other.
-Brush biscuits with non-dairy milk or coconut cream.
+Brush biscuits with non-dairy milk or more coconut cream.

 - Bake the biscuits for 15-20 minutes until they puff up and are golden brown with a crusty top.